 The shortest was Jackie Chan, who stands within the average range for a man at around 5'8 (172.8cm).
 There were no actors who would be described as short, so we can see that in this instance, average to tall actors get paid the most.

-There will also be roles which only very tall people can apply for, as imposing figures or portraying 'larger-than-life' characters. that a shorter actor simply couldn't portray.
+There will also be roles that only very tall people can apply for, as imposing figures or portraying 'larger-than-life' characters. that a shorter actor simply couldn't portray.
 In this sense, the phrase 'bigger is better' comes to mind.

 These may include villains, giants, and superheroes.
 This is not always the case, and sometimes having a contrasting height can complement other characters, such as when David defeated Goliath, emphasizing David's strength.